 - A form of Closed Captions embedded in the main program.
 Closed Captions can be turned on or off by the user, and describe important background noises as well as displaying dialogue in the form of text.

-- Subtitles that display dialog in the form of text, sometimes with a choice of languages.
+- Subtitles that display dialogue in the form of text, sometimes with a choice of languages.

 - Subtitles for the Deaf and Hard of Hearing (SDH), which display both dialog and important background sounds in the form of text (similar to Closed Captions).